• Menu

 Biking the Vail Pass Bike Path.

-The trail begins in an elevation of 8,772 feet with the highest elevation of 10,603 feet, so before you rush to Vail, get yourself acclimated to high elevations.
+The trail begins at an elevation of 8,772 feet with the highest elevation of 10,603 feet, so before you rush to Vail, get yourself acclimated to high elevations.
 Should you plan to bike your way up to Vail Pass, make sure to also be in good shape.
 Also, Vail Pass Trail has no entry and parking fee and is heavily trafficked especially during summer.

 Quick reminders.
 Off-trail riding is not permitted.
 Do a quick brake test for your bike, the downhill section can be tricky.